flox/flox/crates/flox/doc/flox-activate.md

     Set by `flox activate` before executing `shell.hook`.

+    If multiple environments are indicated, each `shell.hook` will run with its associated `FLOX_ENV` set properly, and the activated environment will have `FLOX_ENV` set to the first environment indicated on the CLI.

     This variable may be used to set other environment variables such as `MANPATH`, `PKG_CONFIG_PATH`, `PYTHONPATH`, etc so that relevant tooling will search these directories to locate files and resources from